bemasc/risav/draft-xu-ipsecme-risav.md

 RISAV is a cryptographically-based inter-AS source address validation protocol that provides clear security benefits even at partial deployment.
 It aims to prove that each IP datagram was sent from inside the AS that owns its source address, defeating spoofing and replay attacks.
 It is light-weight and efficient, and provides incremental deployment incentives.

-At the source AS Border Router, RISAV adds a MAC to each packet that proves ownership of the packet's source address.
+At the source AS Border Router, RISAV adds a MAC (Message Authentication Code) to each packet that proves ownership of the packet's source address.
 At the recipient's ASBR, RISAV verifies and removes this MAC, recovering the unmodified original packet.
 The MAC is delivered in the Integrity Check Value (ICV) field of a modified IPsec AH, or as part of the normal IPsec ESP payload.

-RISAV is not used to provide encription of the whole packet.
-It also does not aim to defense specific network attacks such as DoS or DDoS.
+RISAV is not used to provide encryption of the whole packet.
+It also does not aim to defend against specific network attacks such as DoS or DDoS, though RISAV could do more help to avert them.

 ## How RISAV Works

-RPKI{{!RFC6480}} is the prerequiste of RISAV.
+RPKI {{!RFC6480}} is the prerequiste of RISAV.
 RISAV uses RPKI to bind the AS number and IP prefix.
-The binding relationship is formatted to ROA{{!RFC6482}}.
+The binding relationship is formatted to ROA {{!RFC6482}}.

 RISAV uses IKEv2 to negotiate an IPsec security association (SA) between any two ASes.
 RPKI provides the binding relationship between AS numbers, IP ranges, contact IPs, and public keys.
 After negotiation, all packets between these ASes are secured by use of a modified AH header or a standard ESP payload.